tdiderich/api-simplify/README.md

 - ~Add twitter bootstrap to make it look nice: https://medium.com/codingthesmartway-com-blog/using-bootstrap-with-angular-c83c3cee3f4a (done)~
 - ~Web app 2: https://auth0.com/blog/using-python-flask-and-angular-to-build-modern-web-apps-part-2/ (done)~
 - ~Learn how to setup auth0 (done)~
-- Learn how the different pages work: https://vegibit.com/angularjs-component-tutorial/
+- ~Learn how the different pages work: https://vegibit.com/angularjs-component-tutorial/ (done)~
 - Learn how to use forms and the data
 - API / Entity updates for API Tester
 - Web app 3: https://auth0.com/blog/using-python-flask-and-angular-to-build-modern-web-apps-part-3/